Cozy Peach Kitchen

 Why this recipe works

-• Tried and tested - This recipe uses only tried and true cooking methods
+• Tried and tested: This recipe uses only tried and true cooking methods.
+This recipe is adapted from one that my Italian friend taught me to cook.

-• Simple ingredients - Only 10 ingredients plus salt & pepper
+• Simple ingredients: Only 10 ingredients, plus salt & pepper, are needed to make vegetarian risotto.

 Ingredients